edamla/mediterraneanagency/_books/2021-09-01-abu-bakr-ra.md

 religion of Islam from two world servers, and you will immediately try to live it.
-This means that every book teaches people somthing according to their own level, but it cannot give the secrets of happi- ness of life in definite lines.
+This means that every book teaches people somthing according to their own level, but it cannot give the secrets of happiness of life in definite lines.
 But those like this book should be excluded from this rule.
 <!--more-->